B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/UniprotFinder.rst

 ::

-    -i, --input-files      (Required) Path to the schema's directory or to a file with a list of paths to loci FASTA files, one per line.
+    -g, --schema-directory (Required) Path to the schema directory.
+The schema directory contains the loci FASTA files and a folder named "short" that contains the FASTA files with the loci representative alleles.

     -o, --output-directory (Required) Output directory where the process will store intermediate files and save the final TSV file with the annotations.

+    --gl, --genes-list     (Optional) Path to a file that contains the list of full paths to the loci FASTA files or the loci IDs, one per line, the process should find annotations for (default: False).

     -t, --protein-table    (Optional) Path to the "cds_coordinates.tsv" file created by the CreateSchema process (default: None).